 RecoverEDGE releases for the above distributions support BIOS mode only.
 UEFI is not supported..

-Trusted Boot is not currently supported.
-Operating systems with Support Level 1 or Support Level 2 automatically become Support Level 3 when using Trusted Boot.
+Secure Boot is not currently supported.
+Operating systems with Support Level 1 or Support Level 2 automatically become Support Level 3 when using Secure Boot.

 RecoverEDGE releases prior to 03.01.04 supported FDISK partitions only.
 See our GPT Support Table for a list of operating systems currently supporting GPT in RecoverEDGE.

 RecoverEDGE bare metal disaster recovery currently supports the LVM2 volume manager under 2.6 and later kernels for backup and disaster recovery.

 IPV6 networking is not supported; only IPV4.
 As long as IPV4 is configured properly, it will be used.
 IPV6 may also be configured but will be ignored.

 Bare metal disaster recovery, i.e. RecoverEDGE, requires an intimate knowledge of the base Linux operating system involved, the vendor supporting the operating system, and the updates and changes the vendor makes.
 Only authorized updates from the vendor relating to kernel and storage issues can be supported.
 For example, if you were to install Ubuntu Linux, then download the latest and greatest kernel from www.kernel.org and install it, two things would occur.
 One, you are no longer really running Ubuntu Linux, and two, it is unlikely RecoverEDGE would still function.
 Please limit your updates to those provided by the vendor.